Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence

-It is known that the the Koopman operator and its adjoint, the \emph{Perron--Frobenius} operator, can be connected to the solution of the so-called \emph{blind source separation problem}~\citep{KNKWKSN18,Klus2019} In fact, eigenfunctions of compositions of empirical autocovariance operators (and their pseudoinverses) are used as projection coordinates in a kernel-based variant of \emph{independent component analysis}~\citep{HZKM03,SP15}.
-As such, consistency results for the Koopman operator can be used to prove convergence for these approaches.
+Additionally, it is known that the operator $\ko_\lag$ and its adjoint, the so-called \emph{Perron--Frobenius} operator, can be connected to the solution of the so-called \emph{blind source separation problem}~\citep{KNKWKSN18,Klus2019}.
+In fact, eigenfunctions of compositions of empirical autocovariance operators (and their pseudoinverses) are used as projection coordinates in a kernel-based variant of \emph{independent component analysis}~\citep{HZKM03,SP15}.
+As such, consistency results formulated by us may be used to prove convergence for these approaches.

-To the best of our knowledge, prior consistency results for EDMD only cover convergence in strong operator topology (i.e., pointwise convergence) for parametric models, i.e. on fixed finite-dimensional subspaces spanned by a dictionary of basis functions.
-Furthermore, they mostly aim towards deterministic dynamical systems~\citep{KoMe18}.

-\begin{remark}[Model error] Note that analytically, $\ko f$ is not necessarily an element of $\inrkhs$ for all $f \in \inrkhs$, hence the kernel Koopman operator needs to be considered on the domain $\domain(\ko):= \{f \in \inrkhs \mid \Ex[f(X_{t + \lag}) \mid X_t = \cdot] \in \inrkhs \} \subseteq \inrkhs$.
-Therefore, the kernel Koopman operator is in general not a globally defined and bounded operator, which is also reflected in the theory of the conditional mean embedding~\cite[see][]{SHSF09}.
-The \emph{model error}, i.e., how well the kernel Koopman operator $\ko$ approximates the original Koopman operator in \eqref{eq:koopman} for some other function class $F$ is not in the scope of this paper. \citet{Klus2019} investigate this problem for $F = L^\infty(E,\sigalg_E,m;\R)$.
-It is likely that this problem can be tackled from a vector-valued statistical learning standpoint~\citep{Park2020MeasureTheoretic} by introducing suitable \emph{source conditions} and exploiting the approximation theory of~\emph{universal} vector-valued kernels~\citep{Carmeli10:universality}. \end{remark}